Items 1-36 of 161

 When to Change your Vape Coil?

-We recommend changing the vapes coil every 1-2 weeks to retain flavour and performance.
+We recommend changing the vape coil every 1-2 weeks to retain flavour and performance.
 However, this is entirely down to how much you vape.
 If you are a frequent vaper, you may need to change the coil more often.
 Likewise, if you do not vape as much, your coil may last longer than two weeks.

 For the most part, you will be able to tell when the coil needs changing.
 For instance, the e-liquid flavour may become less prominent and taste differently, or you may not get the same hit you did previously, or you may have reduced vapour production.

 Most kits have a simple coil replacement method that will be indicated in the user manual.
-When changing the vapes coil, remember to prime it by dripping e-liquid directly on the cotton holes that are visible on the coil.
+When changing the vape coil, remember to prime it by dripping e-liquid directly on the cotton holes that are visible on the coil.